CryptoLabInc/ckksorg1659181/_pages/home.md

 permalink: /
 subtitle:

+profile:
+  align: right
+  image: prof_pic.png
+  image_circular: false # crops the image to make it circular
+  more_info:

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page